 However, crime increases the more you move inward to downtown Indy, making many neighborhoods in this area unsafe.
 The downtown areas of Washington Street, near Sherman Drive and Southeastern Avenue, have particularly high crime rates.
 The Ben Davis area is also a high-crime area, even though it is surrounded by safer neighborhoods like Valley Mill and Mooresville.

-While you can’t prevent all risk of crime, a home security system gives you and your family a layer of protection as well as peace of mind that you have technology on your side.
+While you can’t prevent all risk of crime, a home security system in Indy gives you and your family a layer of protection against property crime.

 Protect America is one of the top-rated security companies.
 With little or no money upfront and reasonable monthly fees, you can get a range of services, including window and door sensors, a monitoring panel and smartphone app.
 It’s a DIY installation, but most reviews compliment the excellent customer service.